 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower in an all-electric HVAC unit runs on propane or oil as well as natural gas as fuel to heat the furnace.
+The blower of an all-electric HVAC unit uses propane or oil as well as natural gas as fuel to heat the furnace.

 Thermostat

-A thermostat is among the most important parts of your HVAC system.
-It regulates the temperature of your home by switching on and off the compressor and fan until they achieve a set temperature.
-It also turns on the exchanger to draw fresh air from outside your home and then vent stale air through your ductwork.
+The thermostat is an essential component of your HVAC system.
+It regulates the temperature of your home by turning on and shutting off the compressor and fan to reach a preset temperature.
+It also activates the exchanger to draw fresh air from outside your home, and to vent old air through your ductwork.

-Thermostats are installed on the interior walls of your home, usually in rooms where they are used most often.
-The location of a thermostat inside your home may affect its accuracy.
-For example one thermostat placed in direct sunlight could read hotter than the actual temperature of the room and cause your system to run too much or not run at all.
-If your thermostat isn’t operating correctly, you can try resetting it but if that doesn’t fix the problem it is recommended to contact an AC technician for help.
+Thermostats can be positioned on the walls of your home’s interior, usually in the rooms most often used.
+The position of your thermostat could affect its accuracy.
+A thermostat that is placed in direct sunlight, for instance could show an upper temperature than the actual temperature of the room.
+This could cause your system to operate more or less.
+If your thermostat isn’t working correctly, you can try reset it however if this does not resolve the issue then you should contact an AC technician for help.

 Condenser

-If your air conditioner isn’t performing as well as it is supposed to, one of the most frequent causes is your condenser.
-The condenser is comprised of a number of parts that have to be in sync to make the unit function.
-If any of these parts are damaged or worn out, the entire system may be affected.
-Problems with the condenser include a malfunctioning control board for the condenser or leaks of refrigerant.
+When your air conditioning isn’t performing as well as it is supposed to, one of the most common causes is your condenser.
+The condenser unit is made up of many different components that must work in harmony for the unit to work.
+If any of these components become damaged or wear out, then the entire system may be affected.
+Condenser issues can include a damaged control board for the condenser, or leaks of refrigerant.

-The refrigerant gas from the compressor is pushed into the condenser, where fans blow cool air from outside over the coils.
-This allows the refrigerant gas cooling and to return to a liquid form.
-This liquid at low pressure is removed and cooled before being moved back into the evaporator to continue the cooling process.
-The process is repeated until it reaches the desired temperature for your office or home.
+The compressor pushes the refrigerant through the condenser where a fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool, and return to liquid form.
+This cooled low-pressure liquid then moves back into the evaporator to continue the cooling process.
+The process continues until the desired temperature for your home or business is achieved.

 Evaporator

-The evaporator is a component that circulates warm air into your home.
-It is constructed of a series of u-shaped tubes that are set into panels.
-The coils are blown by air from the blower.
-This draws heat from indoor air and transfers it to the refrigerant.
-The liquid refrigerant is converted into a gas and circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is the thing that circulates warm air inside your home.
+It is made of a set of tubing which is shaped like a U and then formed into panels.
+Air from the blower fan is blown across these coils.
+This draws heat from the indoor air and transfers it to the refrigerant.
+The liquid refrigerant is converted into a gas, then circulated throughout the cooling system to cool the indoor air.

-The law of thermodynamics states that heat flows from colder to hot objects.
-When the evaporator operates correctly, the energy of heat is transferred from the refrigerant that is warm to the warm air.
-This causes the refrigerant to boil or evaporate.
-In this process, heat that cannot be measured using thermometers, also known as latent heat, is transferred from the air to the refrigerant.
+The thermodynamics law states that heat flows from hotter to colder objects.
+When the evaporator operates properly, the energy is transferred from the refrigerant that is warm to the cool air.
+This causes the refrigerant gas to vaporize or boil.
+During this process, the heat that is not measured with thermometers, also known as latent heat is transferred from air to the refrigerant.

-These coils are designed with special structures that enhance the transfer of heat.
-Fins are utilized to increase the surface area of the coils.
-Some evaporators are built using copper while others use aluminum, with each having its own set of advantages.
+The coils are made with specific structures that aid in the transfer of heat.
+Fins are used to increase the surface area of the coils.
+Some evaporators are made of copper while others make use of aluminum, with each material providing its own set advantages.

-A evaporator with an accumulation of organic growth is prone to problems.
-This can be a result of mildew or mold.
-If this happens, the bacteria will produce a smell that can spread throughout the home.
-This could cause discomfort.
+One of the most frequent issues with an evaporator is the accumulation of organic growth.
+This is usually caused by mold or mildew.
+If this happens, the bacteria can produce a foul smell that will spread throughout the house.
+This can cause discomfort.

-It is essential to choose an evaporator which can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment you will be working in when choosing an evaporator.
-Some are built to withstand harsh conditions while others can work well in moderate environments.
-Lastly, you will be sure that your evaporator is covered by a solid guarantee that will safeguard your investment.
+To avoid these problems, it is crucial to choose an evaporator that is easily cleaned and maintained.
+It is also an ideal idea to take into consideration the working environment when selecting an evaporator.
+Certain evaporators are designed to withstand harsh environments, while others can be used in moderate ones.
+In the end, you’ll want to make sure your evaporator comes with a solid guarantee that will safeguard your investment.

 Fan

-Your HVAC system’s blower fan works to circulate cool or hot air through your home until the temperature you set is attained.
-The fan can either be set to auto or constant.
-We suggest keeping the fan running on a constant basis to maximize efficiency and save money on your electricity bills.
-We could replace the fan motor when it is running continuously.
-The new ECM motor is up to 70% more energy efficient than the older PSC motors.
-It pays for itself over the life of the unit.
+The blower fan of your HVAC system circulates cold or hot air in your home until you reach the temperature setting.
+The fan can be set to auto or constant.
+We recommend keeping the fan running on a constant basis to maximize efficiency and save money on your electricity bills.
+If your system’s fan keeps running, we can replace it with a new ECM blower motor that is up to 70% more efficient than old PSC motors and pays for itself in savings over the duration of the unit.

-If your fan is only running on high, the short circuit or broken relay could be keeping the thermostat settings from reaching your fan.
+If your fan is only running on high, the short circuit or malfunctioning relay could be preventing your thermostat settings from reaching your fan.

 Filter

-The filter is used to circulate air around the house before it is heated or cooled.
-It removes impurities, and prevents dust and pet dander from entering into the system and contaminating internal components.
-It safeguards the family from illnesses spread by airborne pathogens.
-It also ensures that the system is functioning properly.
-A dirty filter makes the system work harder and could cause it to overheat or even breakdown.
+Air passes through the filter before being warmed or cooled and circulated around the house.
+It removes impurities, and prevents dust and pet dander from getting into the system, causing contamination to internal components.
+It also shields family members from illnesses spread by tiny pathogens that are floating in the air.
+It also ensures the system is operating efficiently.
+A dirty filter makes the system work harder and may cause it overheat or to fail.

-Homeowners should change their filters regularly.
-The label will tell the homeowner if they should replace it every 30 days or every 90 days.
-The homeowner should consult an HVAC professional if they are unsure of the type of filter they need.
-A professional can help homeowners select the appropriate filter for their home, depending on factors such as the climate, the frequency they use their system and even personal factors, like whether there are allergy sufferers in the home.
+The homeowner should change their filters on a regular basis – every 30 or 90 days, based on the directions on the label.
+A homeowner should consult a HVAC professional if they are unsure about the kind of filter they require.
+A professional can help homeowners select the appropriate filter for their home in light of factors like temperature, how often they use their system, and even personal factors, such as whether there are allergy sufferers in the home.

-The filter is located in the return air duct, or in some cases, the blower compartment of the furnace.
-The return air duct is typically located on the ceiling, wall, floor or storage closets.
-It typically is covered by a large metal grille that protects the filters.
-The filter should be accessible to homeowners and technicians for easy cleaning and replacement.
+The filter is located in the return air duct or in some cases, the blower compartment, of the furnace.
+The return air duct is typically located on the ceiling, wall or floor, or in the utility closet.
+It often has a large metal grille that covers the filters.
+The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.

-Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how efficient they are at capturing various sizes of particles.
-A filter with a low MERV rating can be used to remove larger particles such as dust mites and pet dander, but it’s not very effective in capturing fine allergens or germs.
-High-MERV filter can capture various contaminants without affecting the flow of air.
+Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they are able to capture different sizes of particles.
+A low-MERV filter is able to remove larger particles such as dust mites and pet dander, but it’s not very effective at catching fine allergens or germs.
+High-MERV filters, on other hand, can catch a wide range of contaminants without restricting normal airflow.